Skip to main content

 Course summary

-Our unique and flexible Biomedical Science course allows you to work towards one of four distinct degree titles.
-Each route has been designed to help you explore your interests and prepare for your ideal career in healthcare or research.
-Please note that some routes are dependent on placement availability and may require a successful interview with a placement provider.
+This flexible course allows you to work towards one of four distinct degree titles.
+We design each route to help you explore your interests and prepare for your ideal career in healthcare or biomedical research.
+Please note that some routes are dependent on placement availability.
+They may also require a successful interview with a placement provider.

 Biomedical Science

 Explore the science behind human health and disease.
 You’ll gain in-depth knowledge of how the body functions and what happens when things go wrong.
-Study key areas like medical microbiology, immunology, cellular pathology, haematology, and clinical biochemistry to build a strong foundation in biomedicine.
+Build a strong foundation in biomedicine by studying key areas such as:

 Applied Biomedical Science

-This route follows the same curriculum as Biomedical Science, but includes a 40-week National Health Service (NHS) laboratory placement between your second and final year.
-During the placement, you’ll complete your Institute of Biomedical Science (IBMS) registration portfolio, which will put you on track to register as a Biomedical Scientist with the Health and Care Professions Council (HCPC) after graduation.
+This route follows the same curriculum as Biomedical Science.
+However, it includes a 40-week NHS laboratory placement between your second and final year.
+During the placement, you’ll complete your Institute of Biomedical Science (IBMS) registration portfolio.
+This will put you on track to register as a Biomedical Scientist with the Health and Care Professions Council (HCPC) after graduation.

 Biomedical Science (sandwich)

-Similar to the core Biomedical Science course, this option includes the opportunity to spend a year gaining valuable experience in an industry setting.
+You'll study the same curriculum as the core Biomedical Science course.
+However, this route includes the opportunity to spend a year gaining valuable experience in an industry setting.

 Healthcare Science (Life Sciences)

-Both the Applied Biomedical Science and Healthcare Science (Life Sciences) degrees are approved by the Health and Care Professions Council (HCPC) and lead to eligibility to join the HCPC register as a Biomedical Scientist.
+Applied Biomedical Science and Healthcare Science (Life Sciences) are approved by the HCPC.

 Accreditations and approvals